gadget-framework/gadget2/docs/userguide.md

 followed by another gap (again, 2 tab characters) followed by the overall likelihood score for that iteration.

+\bigskip
 For a long optimisation run, this can result in this file being quite large.
-The default option is for this line to be written for each iteration, but this can be changed using the ”-print $<$number$>$” option, which will only write out this line every $<$number$>$ iterations, as shown in the example below:
+The default option is for this line to be written for each iteration, but this can be changed using the "-print $<$number$>$" option, which will only write out this line every $<$number$>$ iterations, as shown in the example below:

     gadget -l -o likelihood.txt -print 10

-which will set Gadget to write this information, to the file ”likelihood.txt”, after every 10th iteration.
+which will set Gadget to write this information, to the file "likelihood.txt", after every 10th iteration.

 Log Output {#sec:logoutput}
 ----------

-The log output file is generated when Gadget is started with the ”-log
+The log output file is generated when Gadget is started with the "-log
-$<$filename$>$” option, and the output is written to the file specified after that option, so, for example, this would write the output to a file called ”gadget.log”:
+$<$filename$>$" option, and the output is written to the file specified after that option, so, for example, this would write the output to a file called "gadget.log":

     gadget -log gadget.log